Iowa vs. Oklahoma: Odds, spread, over/under - November 23

 Iowa vs. Oklahoma Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup posted on several sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite